-Winners and Losers for College Football's Opening Weekend
+Winners and Losers of College Football's Opening Weekend

 In the season-opening 63-15 trouncing of FCS opponent Duquesne, Isabella was responsible for three of the Minutemen's nine touchdowns.
 He scored on a 60-yard reception early in the first quarter, rushed one in from 14 yards out in the second and caught a 44-yard TD in the third.
 He only had six touches in the game, but he finished with 145 yards from scrimmage.

 Don't blame it all on the quality of the opposition, either.
-It wasn't even a career-high day for Isabella, who had 158 and 152 receiving yards in back-to-back games last November.
+It wasn't even a career-high day for Isabella, who had 158 and 152 receiving yards in back-to-back games in November.
 In fact, he had seven games last year with at least 80 yards and a touchdown, and he has made at least three catches in 23 of 24 games over the past two seasons.

 Massachusetts probably won't be relevant for anything other than the first win of the 2018 season, but Isabella could be a factor in the national race for most receiving yards.